kubernetes/enhancements/keps/sig-cli/3659-kubectl-apply-prune/README.md

 #### UX: easy to trigger inadvertent over-selection

 The default allowlist, in addition to being incomplete, is unintuitive.
 Notably, it includes the cluster-scoped Namespace and PersistentVolume resources, and will prune these resources even if the `--namespace` flag is used.
-Given that Namespace deletion cascades to all the contents of the namespaces, this is particularly catastropic.
+Given that Namespace deletion cascades to all the contents of the namespaces, this is particularly catastrophic.

-Because every `apply` operation uses the same identity for the purposes of pruning (i.e. has the same last-applied annotation), it is easy to make a small change to the scoping of the command that will inadvertantly cover resources managed by other operations, with potentially disasterous effects.
+Because every `apply` operation uses the same identity for the purposes of pruning (i.e. has the same last-applied annotation), it is easy to make a small change to the scoping of the command that will inadvertently cover resources managed by other operations, with potentially disastrous effects.

 Related issues:
 - https://github.com/kubernetes/kubectl/issues/1272